JamesSkemp/words/content/post/see-you-later-lg-ux6000-youve-been-swell.md

 +++
-title = "See you later LG UX6000 - you've been swell" summary = "Upgraded to a LG UX565 from a LG UX6000." draft = false comments = true date = "2008-10-14T08:22:00-05:00"
+title = "See you later LG UX6000 - you've been swell" description = "Upgraded to a LG UX565 from a LG UX6000." draft = false comments = true date = "2008-10-14T08:22:00-05:00"